vaprdev/AlanRice.me/project_pages/workingnotworking.markdown

 - 'http://activeadmin.info/'
 ---

 'Working Not Working' is an invite-only community of the world's top creatives that companies like Facebook, Google, and the New York Times use to hire talent.
-Oak developed WNW's online presence and provides ongoing maintenance and develops new features for the site.
+Oak developed WNW's online presence and provides ongoing maintenance as well as develops new features.

-While interning at Oak I tackled different UI issues that were provided by WNW.
-I also developer new features to the site, for example allowing managers to re-post jobs and to received emails when their posts expired.
+While interning at Oak I tackled different UI and functionality issues provided by WNW on Github.
+Many of these were UI issues that were fixed with a mix of Sass and Javascript.
+I also developed new payment options of users using Stripe that WNW wanted to implement.

-It was a great experience to work on a site that's used by thousands of daily users and is worked on by many different developers.
-It was a unique challenge to write clear, articulated code that others could read and adapt down the road.
+It was great working on a project that thousands of people use everyday.
+Since WNW is touched by many different developers, it was a great opportunity to write clear, articulated code others could understand and manipluate if they so wished.
 WNW also included tons of different Gems that I got to learn, including InfiniteScroll, Will-Paginate, and Isotope.
-Working on the site gave me a huge education on navigating huge, long-standing projects and writing code that could explain itself.
+This was the most robust Rails app I had worked on at the time and it was a real eye-opener into what Rails is capable of.